-- As in all radio circuit, you have to follow PCB design rules.
+- As in all radio circuits, you have to follow PCB design rules.
 That is to choose a good and quality Printed Circuit Board (PCB).

-- Your circuit track must be free from stray capacitance as u keep all components pins short as possible.
+- Your circuit track must be free from stray capacitance as u keep all component pins short as possible.

 - You can supply this circuit with a range of DC voltages from as little as 6v to a maximum of 12V.